dmaerzendorfer/dmaerzendorfer.github.io/_posts/2024-02-07-UnitySandbox.md

 * A simple AudioManager.
 For the usage in GameJams where it is not worth it to integrate fmod or wwise.
 * A little experiment with cutting and shattering meshes during runtime.
 * A little 2.5D scene
+* A procedural 2d face with googly eyes!
+	* I found a nice package which does everything, I mereley fixed some bugs. (https://forum.unity.com/threads/procedural-eyes.454758/)

 ### Repo
 <a href="https://github.com/dmaerzendorfer/UnitySandbox">https://github.com/dmaerzendorfer/UnitySandbox</a>